srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_17-how-to-manage-your-azure-iot-hub.md

 1. To save your time settings, click **Apply**.

-1. Take a minute to examine the settings are used to specify the cahrt Metrics.
+1. Take a minute to examine the settings are used to specify the chart Metrics.

     Under the **Chart Title** and the toolbar for the chart, you will see an area to specify Metrics.